top of page

 Can I train as a teacher part-time?

 Whilst it is true that a greater intensity of training offers many advantages to trainees, there is now very strong evidence that part-time training works just as well for most students.
+Nowadays most (but not all) STAT-approved training courses allow students to train part time.
+However, the rules vary considerably between courses, with some requiring a formal commitment to a minimum rate of training each week, whilst other courses allow more flexibility.

 Will I be ready to teach at the end of my training?